gm-m/chess-lib/README.md

 ### .isDraw()

-Returns a boolean indicating whether if isStaleMate or isInsufficientMaterial or isThreefoldRepetition.
+Returns a boolean indicating whether if `isStaleMate` or `isInsufficientMaterial` or `isThreefoldRepetition`.

 ### .getAscii()